6Bolt/Hook-Of-The-Reaper/README.md

 - *P3
 - \>Shake

 Also, multiple commands can be used, and be selected based on the Signal’s current value.
 It is implemented the same way MAMEHooker does, with the ‘|’.
+The first command needs a '\>' infront of it.
+The other commands, it is optional.
 So If you had:

 - :P1_Damage
 - *P1